 Deliveroo shares haven’t quite hit the market yet, but many brokers are planning to offer Deliveroo trading as soon as the shares land on the London Stock Exchange.
-So, what’s the best UK stock app to buy Deliveroo shares?
-Let’s take a closer look at our top 2 picks:
+So, what’s a popular UK stock app to buy Deliveroo shares?
+Let’s take a closer look at 2 popular apps:

-1. eToro – Best UK Stock App to Buy Deliveroo Shares
+1. eToro – Popular UK Stock App to Buy Deliveroo Shares

-The eToro app is the overall best stock app in the UK for anyone who wants to get in on the Deliveroo IPO.
+The eToro app is a popular stock app in the UK for anyone who wants to get in on the Deliveroo IPO.
 This brokerage app offers trading on nearly 2,000 shares from around the world, including hundreds on the London Stock Exchange.
 On top of that, eToro is typically one of the first brokers to offer trading on hot new shares as soon as they hit the market.

 eToro’s mobile app is well-built for both short term trading and long term investing.
 For anyone who wants to day trade around the Deliveroo IPO, the app offers a comprehensive charting experience with over 100 technical indicators and drawing tools built in.
 You can easily customise these indicators with a few taps.
 You can also use eToro as a paper trading app to practise a new strategy.